-An example with a clear Pre-Chorus (but no bridge) is Oasis’s Wonderwall: hear how the lyric changes subject and the texture moves up a notch at ‘All the roads…’.
+For a real-life song with a clear Pre-Chorus (but no bridge) you can check out Oasis’s Wonderwall: hear how the lyric changes subject and the texture moves up a notch at ‘All the roads…’.

 The above structures form the backbone of the vast majority of Verse-Chorus songs.
 But like all good backbones, there are ribs sticking out side to side which enhance their basic function.
 Or whatever.
 Common additional sections include Intros, Outros and Instrumentals.

 You probably won’t be bowled over to read that Intros open a song, just before the first Verse.
 They’re often derived from the Verse or Chorus – one common trick is to use the same instrumental material without the vocals on top.
 And that’s the general rule: the first Verse starts when the lyric starts properly.
 That doesn’t mean there’s no room for vocal riffing or fragments of the main lyric before the song proper.
 It’s also fashionable for singers to include their names in the Intro.
 Just so the kids at home know who’s on the track.

 Similarly, an Outro (or Ending) is the final section.
 More often that not it’s really just a continuation of the last chorus – maybe the same instrumental material with some vocal riffing.
 Even some more saying of the artists’ names.
 Sometimes, as I mentioned, this is a repeat and fade of the Chorus.
 Sometimes it’s a dedicated measure or two – often derived from the Chorus – that finish the song in a decisive way.